 In this article, we outline what data extraction is, look at the relationship between data extraction and data ingestion (using a process called ETL), and explore various data extraction methods and tools.
 Finally, we cover some API-specific challenges to the data extraction process, as well as how data extraction supports business intelligence to get the most value from your data.

 Data extraction is the process of obtaining raw data from a source and replicating that data somewhere else.
 The raw data can come from various sources, such as a database, Excel spreadsheet, an SaaS platform, web scraping, or others.
 It can then be replicated to a destination, such as a data warehouse, designed to support online analytical processing (OLAP).
 This can include unstructured data, disparate types of data, or simply data that is poorly organized.
 Once the data has been consolidated, processed, and refined, it can be stored in a central location — on-site, in cloud storage, or a hybrid of both — to await transformation or further processing.

 Suppose an organization wants to monitor its reputation in the marketplace.
-It may have data from many sources, including online reviews, social media mentions, and online transactions.
-An ETL tool can extract data from these sources and load it into a data warehouse where it can be analyzed and mined for insights into brand perception.
+This may require many different sources of data, including online reviews on web pages, social media mentions, and online transactions.
+An ETL tool can extract data from these various sources and load it into a data warehouse where it can be analyzed and mined for insights into brand perception.

-Whether the source is a database or a SaaS platform, the data extraction process involves the following steps:
+Whether the source is a database, a SaaS platform, Excel spreadsheet, web scraping, or something else, the process to extract information involves the following steps:

 Extracted data is loaded into a destination that serves as a platform for BI reporting, such as a cloud data warehouse like Amazon Redshift, Microsoft Azure SQL Data Warehouse, Snowflake, or Google BigQuery.
 The load process needs to be specific to the destination.